-FAQ: Can I use my FSA/HSA for prescription glasses?
+FAQ: Can I use my FSA/HSA on glasses?

-Prescription eyeglasses are eligible for reimbursement with a flexible spending account (FSA) and a health savings account (HSA).
+Prescription eyeglasses are eligible for reimbursement through flexible spending accounts (FSA) and health savings accounts (HSA).
 You can also get your money back if you are enrolled in a health reimbursement account (HRA) and a limited care flexible spending account (LCFSA).

 Prescription eyewear is not eligible for reimbursement under a dependent care flexible spending account — a pre-tax account used to pay for eligible dependent care services.

 To be eligible for reimbursement, eyeglasses must be used to correct vision problems and/or be designed to treat a specific medical condition.
-See an eye doctor to get the most up-to-date prescription.
+See an eye doctor to get your most up-to-date prescription.